AdaoNatalino/BackEndEntranceTest/README.md

 ```

 After you created this repository, you will create a fork and when the work is finished you will be able to send the link of your test.
-Then, you will need to install the packages with this command :
+Then, you will need to install the container with this command :
 ```
 docker-compose build
 ```